seuchoi/meta_transcript/README.md

     | **1000001** | 0.49000 | 1.00000 | 0.20006 | 0.33333 |
     | **1000002** | 0.20000 | 0.20006 | 1.00000 | .       |
     | **1000003** | .       | 0.33333 | .       | 1.0000  |

+   This should be used if the user wants to perform separate.residual.variances = A character string specifying the name of a categorical variable in the phenotype file to be used to compute separate residual error variances for heterogeneous groups.

-+ `unrelated`   A tsv file includes 1 column "ID" that includes IDs of unrelated individuals.
++ `unrelated` (optional) A tsv file includes 1 column "ID" that includes IDs of unrelated individuals.

    | **ID** |
    |:------:|